Eagle vs OpenCV

 Who should choose Eagle?

-• You need to organize a large collection of design assets.
+• You need to organize large collections of images and design files efficiently

 Who should avoid Eagle?

-• Free-tier limits are a blocker for your asset management.
+• Free-tier limits are a blocker for managing extensive asset libraries

 Key decision factor